libAtoms/QUIP/README.md

     enabling or disabling tight-binding support you should force a full rebuild by doing a `make deepclean; make`.

-4. Compile all modules, libraries and programs with
+4. Compile all modules, libraries and programs with:

 		make

-    Other useful make targets include
+	From the top-level `QUIP` directory.
+All object files and programs are built under `build/${QUIP_ARCH}/libquip.a`.

-  		- `make quippy` : compile the Python wrappers to `QUIP`
+    Other useful make targets include:

 	- `make install` : copies all compiled programs it can find to `QUIP_INSTALLDIR`, if it's defined and is a directory
 	- `make libquip`:   Compile QUIP as a library and link to it.
 	  This will make all the various libraries and combine them into one:
-		  `build.${QUIP_ARCH}/libquip.a`, which is what you need to link (and of course LAPACK).
+	  `build/${QUIP_ARCH}/libquip.a`, which is what you need to link (and of course LAPACK).

 5. QUIP is a "developer's" code, and is not for the faint hearted.
 A good start is to use the `quip` program, which is under